Worksheet: Dry Solvents

-- BThe pressure in the solvent flask is too low.
+- DThe pressure in the solvent flask is too low.

 When cannulating a solvent, which of the following would not noticeably increase the flow rate between flasks?

-- AIncreasing the gas flow to the solvent flask
+- BIncreasing the gas flow to the solvent flask

-- CBriefly exposing the receiving flask to vacuum
+- DBriefly exposing the receiving flask to vacuum

-- DPlacing more solvent in the solvent flask
+- EPlacing more solvent in the solvent flask

 What is the fastest method to stop the flow of solvent during cannulation?